Sam-Wu-dev/TableTennisAI/README.md

 version: **Unity6000.0.41f1**

-A project that tried creating an AI that plays table tennis using MLAgents.
+A final project of NYCU RL class that tried creating an AI that plays table tennis using MLAgents.